rebeclem/EV_konzo/README.md

 ----
-## Part  : Visualizing Results with R.
+## Part 8 : Visualizing Results with R.

+This is where the exciting part comes!
+Follow [`R_analysis.md`](https://github.com/kmgibson/EV_konzo/blob/master/R_analysis.md) instructions.

+Here we will visualize the results from Flexbar and PathoScope.
+We will also complete some statistics.